-- The Ledger feature works by comparing an earlier input state with the current state: if the Ledger has no information about a particular input (for example, during the first build after it was added to a makefile), it will not contribute in the up-to-dateness check. - Only one Ledger is used per build. - The default ledger file is called emake.ledger
+- The Ledger feature works by comparing an earlier input state with the current state: if the Ledger has no information about a particular input (for example, during the first build after it was added to a makefile), it will not contribute in the up-to-dateness check. - · Only one Ledger is used per build. - The default ledger file is called emake.ledger

-It can be adjusted by the --emake-ledgerfile=<path> command-line option or
+It can be adjusted by the --emake-ledgerfile=<path> command-line option or EMAKE_LEDGER FILE=<path> environment variable.

-EMAKE\LEDGER\FILE=<path> environment variable. - If you specify --emake-ledgerfile=<path> but not --emake-ledger=<valuelist>, the Ledger still hashes the filenames, so the Ledger is triggered when the filename order changes or a file is added or removed. - The Ledger automatically backs up the ledger file before using it.
+- If you specify --emake-ledgerfile=<path> but not --emake-ledger=<valuelist>, the Ledger still hashes the filenames, so the Ledger is triggered when the filename order changes or a file is added or removed. - The Ledger automatically backs up the ledger file before using it.
 This ensures a non-corrupt file is available.
 If the ledger file is large, copying it could take some time on incremental builds.
-The ledger option, nobackup, suppresses the backup. - Ledger works for local builds, as well as local submakes in a runlocal job, see "Running a Local Job on the Make Machine" on page 14-2.

-- It is not possible, however, to share a Ledger between top-level make instances and local-mode submakes running on different Agents.
-See EMAKE\BUILD\MODE=local on page 15-2.eMake consults Ledger information to trigger a rebuild only when a target would otherwise be considered up-to-date.
+The ledger option, nobackup, suppresses the backup. - Ledger works for local builds, as well as local submakes in a runlocal job, see Performance Tuning. - It is not possible, however, to share a Ledger between top-level make instances and local-mode submakes running on different Agents.
+See EMAKE_BUILD_MODE=local in Electric Make Commandline Options and Environment Variables. - eMake consults Ledger information to trigger a rebuild only when a target would otherwise be considered up-to-date.
 Information in the Ledger never prevents a target from being rebuilt. - In a GNU Make emulation, the Ledger feature changes the meaning of the '\$?' automatic variable to be synonymous with '\$^' (all prerequisites, regardless of up-to-dateness). - You cannot change Ledger options for a particular ledger file-you must use the same combination of timestamp, size, and command that was used to create the ledger file. - If you turn on --emake-ledger and --emake-autodepend at the same time, the Ledger keeps track of both implicit and explicit dependencies.
 This feature is comparable to using ClearMake under ClearCase, but is independent of ClearCase information records. - Order-only prerequisites, in keeping with their semantic meaning, never affect Ledger behavior.